 While downtown Winnipeg is changing and there are many new buildings and new restaurants popping up, it’s still a bit of a desert around lunch time on Saturday’s.
 Hopefully when the new True North Square and other projects get completed enough people will be down early on the weekends to get more places open for lunch.

 However, it’s not all bad.
 First of all, it made me do a little more walking, and given the amount of food I consume as part of writing this blog, the extra exercise is never a bad thing.
 Second, it took me back to Carbone Coal Fired Pizza on St. Mary Avenue.
+Since I made these visits, they’ve changed the name of the downtown location to Carbone Cafe Club.
+It’s the same place, in the same location, but with a different name.

 My first experience of Carbone was about 10 months ago, when I visited as part of the Downtown Biz 2017 Patio tour.
 On that tour we had the opportunity to taste the White and the Tyrol pizzas.
 Both were excellent.
 This time around I would try some of the other dishes they offered.